basho/basho_docs/content/riak/kv/2.2.0/configuring/search.md

 The queue high water mark; defaults to `1000`.

 If the total number of queued messages in a Solrq worker instance exceed this limit, then the calling vnode will be blocked until the total number falls below this limit.
-This parameter exercises flow control between Riak KV and the Riak Search batching subsystem, if writes into Solr start to fall behind.
+This parameter exercises flow control between Riak KV and the Riak search batching subsystem, if writes into Solr start to fall behind.

 Valid values: Integer